Flower Glossary is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Rhanterum epapposum (also known as Arfaj) became the national flower of Kuwait in 1983.
-This plant has served as fodder for the Rhem gazelle and domestic animals and was even used as a source of fuel.
+This plant has served as fodder for the Rhem gazelle and domestic animals and was even used as a fuel source.

 The National Flower of Kyrgyzstan is the Tulip.
-Holland is often referred to as the Tulip state but in fact the original Tulip state is Kyrgyzstan.
+Holland is often referred to as the Tulip state, but the original Tulip state is Kyrgyzstan.

 Latvia: Pipene or Daisy